 Common Upsell And Cross-Sell Mistakes

-• Pushing the wrong moment: a cross-sell on the product page can distract from the main purchase.
+- Pushing at the wrong moment: Pitching a cross-sell accessory on the main product page distracts from the primary purchase.
+Wait until they’re at the cart!

-• Jumping too far in price: an upsell to your priciest option rarely lands with a mid-range shopper.
+- Jumping too far in price: Remember the 25% Rule!
+An upsell to your priciest option rarely lands with a mid-range shopper.
+Keep the upgrade sensible.

 Your Upsell And Cross-Sell Checklist

-• Base both on what shoppers actually save and buy together.
+- Use wishlist data: Base both of your offers on what shoppers actually save and buy together.

 Make The Right Offer At The Right Time